tanxzen/Class10CS/CH05/Textual_Questions.md

             1 2 3
               1
 </pre>
-Explain the working of the program.
+Explain the working of the program. <br>

 19. Write a C program to print multiplication tables for 6 upto 20 numbers.
 20. Write a C program to convert an octal number into a decimal number.
 21. Write a C program to convert a decimal number into its equivalent octal number.